csabakecskemeti/gpt2-from-scratch/README.md

 - **Dataset Shuffling:** Automatic shard shuffling between epochs for better generalization.
 - **Customizable Training:** Hyperparameters are configurable via the command line and can be easily modified.
 - **Multi-GPU Training Support:** Training can be performed using multiple GPUs using PyTorch Distributed Data Parallel (DDP).
+- **Instruction Fine-Tuning:** Fine-tune the pre-trained model on instruction-response pairs to create a chat assistant.
+- **Hugging Face Export:** Convert checkpoints to Hugging Face safetensors format for easy deployment.

 ## Repository Structure